syndicate-ss14/docs/docs/maintainers/bylaws/bylaws-draft.md

 A maintainer is someone who is trusted with responsibilities pertaining to the upkeep and development of Macrocosm.
 While different maintainers can be responsible for different things, all maintainers are to operate with these expectations in mind:

-* A promise to the Space Station 14 community that they will manage features with the best interest of the community in mind.
+* A promise to our community that they will manage features with the best interest of the community in mind.
 * A promise that they will act within process and bring grievances to the table instead of letting grievances linger.
 * A promise to make their opinions of features transparent with the community.
 * A promise that regardless of their personal stance on a feature, they will give development on the feature the proper attention that is required.